daniisler/dc_solubility_prediction/README.md

 ## Prediction

 The prediction can also be run from `main.py`.
 To use an already trained model, set the `prediction_only` variable to `True` and specify the path to the model in the `model_save_folder` variable.
 Then paste the SMILES string of the molecule you want to predict in the `smiles` variable (towards the end of the file).
 The prediction will be printed in the console and written to the log file.

+## TODO

+- [ ] Optimize hyperparameters for the AqSolDB dataset and do a first evaluation on how well it performs.
+- [ ] Implement temperature as a parameter.
+The data is currently filtered for a single temperature, but the model should be able to predict the solubility at different temperatures.
+- [ ] Implement the solvent as a parameter.
+The data is currently filtered for a single solvent, but the model should be able to predict the solubility in different solvents.
+- [ ] Add a script that trains a model for the most common solvents and predicts the solubility of a molecule in all of them/a selected one of them.
+- [ ] Evaluate performance of the different approaches.
+- [ ] Apply some kind of delta learning from the descriptor calculation, e.g. by adding the dipole moment as input, which could be an important parameter.
+Compare the performance of the model with and without the dipole moment.